Yo-yo club: Brighton & Hove Albion

 In the six years from 2001 to 2006, Brighton experienced three promotions and two relegations, leaving them in the third tier (now known as Football League One), and in 2011 they were promoted to the Championship for the first time.

 In 2017, Brighton finally achieved promotion back into the top flight for the first time in 34 years, finishing second and gaining automatic promotion.
+They have remained in the Premier League since, with their sixth place in the 2022-23 season being their highest ever finish and first ever qualification for Europe.